4W4I5/Semester-4-Notes/TBW/Sessional 2 Prep/TBW Sessional 2 Quick Notes.md

 			- Subject line
 			- No space b/w para
 			- More informal compared to Block
+				- Sender Name and address omitted
+				- Date in the upper right corner
+				- No line spacing
 	- **Types**
 		- Complaint
 		- Adjustment